McDonald’s restaurants seek to raise funds for Ronald McDonald House Charities

-HUNTINGTON — Beginning Sunday, Aug.
-23, and running through Oct.
+HUNTINGTON — Running through Oct.
 3, McDonald’s restaurants across the Huntington area will offer customers the chance to “round up” to raise money through their drive-thrus for local Ronald McDonald House Charities.

 This initiative is aimed at offsetting the loss in funding and donations local RMHC chapters have suffered during the COVID-19 pandemic.